SvenMb/MecrispForth_boards/README.md

 # MecrispForth board collection

- - basis installations for some microcontroller boards with display via i2c or fsmc bus
+## basis installations for some microcontroller boards with display via i2c or fsmc bus

-**only stm32f407_blackboard is ready for use**
+ - stm32f407_blackboard is ready for use
+ - stm32f411_blackpill is ready for use